VarshaR15/LOKI-logs-Monitoring/README.md

       - "./promtail.yaml:/etc/promtail.yaml"
  </code></pre>
 </ul>
-<li>Configuring promtail.yaml :
+<h3>Configuring promtail.yaml : </h3>

-The Promtail configuration file defines settings for Promtail, a log shipping agent used in conjunction with Grafana Loki for collecting, processing, and forwarding logs.
-This document provides an overview of the key components and functionalities defined within the configuration. </li>
+<p>The Promtail configuration file defines settings for Promtail, a log shipping agent used in conjunction with Grafana Loki for collecting, processing, and forwarding logs.
+This document provides an overview of the key components and functionalities defined within the configuration. </p>

 <p>create a file as promatil.yaml and add the following code </p>